hpaluch-pil/nucleo-93cxx/README.md

 >

 Known bugs and limitations:
-* Usable in debugger only (it reads data from EEPROM to array and loops forever)
+* it once copies data from U1 to U2 and then loops forever.
 * only 16-bit EEPROM data organization is tested (8-bit data support is programmed but not yet tested)
-* still have troubles to find proper micro-seconds delay function - currently using ms delay as workaround...
+*  now using micro-second delay code from [LonelyWolf STM32 GitHub] (the code has been heavily modified for [STM32CubeF7] though)

 ## Source tree